 In December of the same year, the Thirteenth Amendment was ratified by the required number of states to abolish slavery throughout the country.
 Users can find this amendment, as well as the entire U.S. Constitution, in HeinOnline’s World Constitutions Illustrated database.

 From the home page, select “United States of America” from the blue drop-down box at the top of the country list.
 Click “Constitutions and Fundamental Laws” and then “Constitution of the United States of America” to view the “Basic Reference Editions of the Constitution.”
-Choose the most current edition (2016) to find the Thirteenth Amendment.
+Choose the most current edition (2016) and scroll to find the Thirteenth Amendment.

 A year after the June 19th announcement, a group of freed African American men organized the first Juneteenth celebration.
 Later, in the 1870s, freedmen across Texas raised $800 (today, more than $16,000) to purchase four acres of land in Houston.
 Designating the land as Emancipation Park, the site was used primarily to host Juneteenth celebrations until it was converted to a municipal park in 1918.
 Other parks in Texas were established from similar pooling of funds, including Booker T. Washington Park in Mexia and Emancipation Park in Austin.

 Using HeinOnline’s Slavery Database

 Researching within the Slavery in America and the World database couldn’t be easier with the Slavery Quick Finder Tool.
 Each document in the database has been assigned a position on slavery, a document type, a jurisdiction, and a topic.
 Simply navigate to the All Titles category of the database to view the tool.